Pervigilium Veneris: The ending

 Quando fi(am) uti chelidon, ut tacere desinam?

 Perdidi Musam tacendo, nec me Phoebus respicit.

 Sic Amyclas, cum tacerent, perdidit silentium.

 "She sings, but we are silent; when is my springtime coming?

 When shall I become like the swallow, so that I may cease to be silent?

 I have destroyed my Muse by being silent, nor does Apollo respect me;

 It is in this way that Amyclae, when it would not speak, was destroyed by silence.

 Tomorrow let him love, who has never loved; and who has loved, let him love tomorrow."

 The nightingale and swallow motif refers to the myth of the two sisters Philomela and Procne, one of whom was turned into a nightingale and the other into a swallow.
 In the myth, Procne was unable to speak, having had her tongue cut out; but when she was transformed into a swallow, she found her voice again.

 The words Quando fiam uti chelidon? were famously quoted by T. S. Eliot in the ending of his poem The Waste Land.

 The reference at the end is to a legend that the people of Amyclae, a town near Sparta, made a law that no one was to speak of the Spartans' approach; so that when the Spartans came to attack the city in the 8th century BC, no one gave a warning; hence the proverb Amyclis ipsis taciturnior ("more unwilling to speak than Amyclae itself").

 English verse translations

-There are translations into English verse by the 17th-century poet Thomas Stanley (1651); by the 18th-century "graveyard school" poet Thomas Parnell (1679-1718); by Sir Arthur Quiller-Couch in The Vigil of Venus and Other Poems by "Q"; by F. L. Lucas (1939; reprinted in his Aphrodite, Cambridge, 1948); and by Allen Tate (1947; see his Collected Poems).
+There are translations into English verse by the 17th-century poet Thomas Stanley (1651); by the 18th-century "graveyard school" poet Thomas Parnell (1679–1718); by Sir Arthur Quiller-Couch in The Vigil of Venus and Other Poems by "Q"; by F. L. Lucas (1939; reprinted in his Aphrodite, Cambridge, 1948); and by Allen Tate (1947; see his Collected Poems).

 Musical settings

 The poem has appealed to 20th-century composers and has been set to music by Frederic Austin for chorus and orchestra (first performance, Leeds Festival, 1931); by Timothy Mather Spelman, for soprano and baritone solo, chorus and orchestra (1931); by Virgil Thomson as "The Feast of Love", for baritone and chamber orchestra, text translated by himself (1964); and by George Lloyd for soprano, tenor, chorus, and orchestra (1980).
+The 8th movement "Let them love" of Alec Roth's cantata "A Time to Dance" is a setting of 6 lines from "Pervigilium Veneris", translated into English by the composer.